 Search website by keyword

-Victoria Airport Authority as the Terminal Service Provider for Victoria International Airport (YYJ) is subject to the Accessible Transportation for Persons with Disabilities Regulations (ATPDR), portions of which were to come into effect June 25, 2020 but have been postponed to Dec 31, 2020 due to COVID-19.
+Victoria Airport Authority as the Terminal Service Provider for Victoria International Airport (YYJ) is subject to the Accessible Transportation for Persons with Disabilities Regulations and the regulations that apply to it.

 - 15 - Personnel Training for the Assistance of Persons with Disabilities

 Victoria Airport Authority’s Curbside Assistance Program supports travellers who require extra assistance to and from their flights.

 Curbside assistance is provided by YYJ’s Passenger Engagement and Safety Officers (PESO) who help people with disabilities or reduced mobility move through the terminal.
 At YYJ, the program is available to departing passengers from an outdoor curbside area to the indoor airline check-in service counters and for arriving passengers from the baggage claim area to the exterior curbside and parking areas.